Are all mobile apps safe, and why is it better to avoid those not on Google Play or the App Store?

 As of 2021, Google is stepping up its crackdown on rogue manufacturers and developers whose mobile apps violate user privacy, steal data, damage devices, or incur data transfer costs.
 Also disappearing from the store are apps that need to be updated regularly, don’t support the latest version of the Android API, or need to be aligned with the latest security standards so that they can expose users to more significant risks.

 According to AppBrain statistics, the number of low-quality apps on Google Play has increased by 80,000 over the past year, an 8% increase over January 2022 data.
 The App Store is in a much better situation, while unsafe apps have also started to appear there.
 The more significant threat to Android comes from the fact that it has open-source code.
 It can be freely modified and customized for individual applications so that the whole works together with the device.
-The user can freely use the tool on his phone or another android-enabled device.
+The user can freely use the tool on his phone or another Android-enabled device.

 How do you protect yourself from the dangers and flurry of junk mobile apps?

-For starters, it’s a good idea to start by building awareness and educating your employees in the context of company-owned devices and private ones, which are increasingly being deployed in a BYOD model.
+It’s a good idea to start by building awareness and educating your employees in the context of company-owned devices and private ones, which are increasingly being deployed in a BYOD model.
 In recent years, there has been a lot of material supporting the fight against the problem, the escalation of which results in a desire to completely shut off the threat by blocking any freedom for users.
 Ultimately, turning off all business devices is impossible, and strongly restricting them will cause employees to lose flexibility.
 Either way, there is no escaping the problem, so both in private life and in business, it is worth implementing a few simple rules:

 - Never install apps that are not available in authorized app stores.